edawgsnizzle/New-IMP-Voices/README.md

 Female 6: Blunt.
 This voice is more on the generic side and a lot more tame compared to some of the others but it's definitely fitting to ja2.
 Occasional explicit language.

-Male 5.
+Male 5: Yugoslav.
 Based off Tony's voice, this voice profile is an Eastern European voice.
-Explicit.
+Quite Explicit.